Our Good Causes

 What people are saying

-“I find them great for leftovers, keeps them fresh and ready for lunch the next day.
-I also use them to wrap my cheese in, cover my homemade pate and wrap my Vogel bread to keep it fresh.
+“I use them to wrap my cheese in, cover my homemade pate and wrap my Vogel bread to keep it fresh.
 I also found yesterday that they keep half and avocado beautifully fresh.
 Love these wraps”.

 "I love these wraps for the kids’ lunchboxes!
 Great for keeping sandwiches fresh.
 They are really easy to use and last for ages."